-15. My Angel by Kellie Pickler (2006)
+13. My Angel by Kellie Pickler (2006)

 She sings that her grandma was like a mother to her, and even like a best friend.
 This song may be a good choice for your grandmother’s funeral if the two of you were especially close.

 14. One More Day by Diamond Rio (2000)

 Country music band Diamond Rio released One More Day in 2000 and the song has been beloved ever since.
 Oh, to have just one more day with a dearly departed loved one… the band’s harmonious vocals do a wonderful job at describing that overwhelming desire.